awsdocs/amazon-forecast-developer-guide/doc_source/item-metadata-datasets.md

 # Using Item Metadata Datasets<a name="item-metadata-datasets"></a>

-An *item metadata dataset* contains categorical data that provides valuable context for the items in a target time\-series dataset when you train a predictor with the [CNN\-QR](aws-forecast-algo-cnnqr.md) or [DeepAR\+](aws-forecast-recipe-deeparplus.md) algorithms\.
+An *item metadata dataset* contains categorical data that provides valuable context for the items in a target time\-series dataset\.
 Unlike related time\-series datasets, item metadata datasets provide information that is static\.
 That is, the data values remain constant over time, like an item's color or brand\.
-Item metadata datasets are optional additions to your dataset groups, and are taken into account only when you train a predictor with [CNN\-QR](aws-forecast-algo-cnnqr.md) or [DeepAR\+](aws-forecast-recipe-deeparplus.md) \.
+Item metadata datasets are optional additions to your dataset groups\.
 You can use an item metadata only if every item in your target time\-series dataset is present in the corresponding item metadata dataset\.

 Item metadata might include the brand, color, model, category, place of origin, or other supplemental feature of a particular item\.
 For example, an item metadata dataset might provide context for some of the demand data found in a target time\-series dataset that represents the sales of black Amazon e\-readers with 32 GB of storage\.
 Because these characteristics don't change from day\-to\-day or hour\-to\-hour, they belong in an item metadata dataset\.